UB-Mannheim/RaiseWikibase/README.md

 ### Wikibase Docker

 RaiseWikibase is solely based on [Wikibase Docker](https://github.com/wmde/wikibase-docker) developed by [Wikimedia Germany](https://wikimedia.de).
-It significantly simplifies deployment of a Wikibase instance.
+[Wikibase Docker](https://github.com/wmde/wikibase-docker) significantly simplifies deployment of a Wikibase instance.
 The versions of the Wikibase related software can be found in `docker-compose.yml`: `wikibase:1.35-bundle`, `mariadb:10.3`, `wdqs:0.3.40` and `elasticsearch:6.5.4-extra`.
 The image `wdqs:0.3.40` is a Wikibase specific [Blazegraph](https://blazegraph.com) image.

 Copy `env.tmpl` to `.env` and substitute the default values with your own usernames and passwords.